narasimhan-me/EngineO.ai/docs/REDIS_SETUP.md

 - Worker processes (DEO Score recompute today; more workers later)
 - Future phases: crawl queues, entity extraction, answer-ready content, and test-track worker tests.

-This document describes how to run Redis locally, how it is used in Render, and how the NestJS API integrates with Redis and BullMQ.
+This document describes how to run Redis locally, how it is used in production with **Upstash Redis**, and how the NestJS API integrates with Redis and BullMQ.

 ---